-Personally I wouldn’t let blog memory usage top 80%.
-If it does, it’s time to consider VPS hosting (or dedicated) to improve site performance.
-Keep up with your blog uptime and response speed using tools like Uptime Robot and Pingdom.
+Personally I wouldn't let blog memory usage top 80%.
+If it does, it’s time to consider VPS hosting to improve site performance.
+Keep up with your blog uptime and response speed using tools like Uptime Robot, Bitcatcha, and Pingdom.

 Since I mentioned reviews, I thought it would be a good idea to clarify something: Negative reviews are not always a fair representation of a web hosting service.